All Case Studies

 From 123 Applicants to 1 Hire

-From 123 applicants, Virvell's AI pre-screening identified 5 "proceed" candidates and 43 for "review."
-Vena Medical's founders selected three finalists for on-site interviews and dexterity testing - drawn from both the proceed and review tiers, validating the human-in-the-loop model.
+From 123 applicants, Virvell's AI pre-screening identified 5 "proceed" candidates and 42 for "review."
+Vena Medical's founders selected three finalists for on-site interviews and dexterity testing, drawing from across confidence tiers — validating the human-in-the-loop model.
 The AI didn't make the decision.
 It organized the information so the founders could.

-Two of the three finalists came from the "review" tier, not just "proceed."
-The founders looked at the full AI reports, weighed the verified skills against the flagged gaps, and decided those candidates were worth meeting in person.
+The founders looked at the full AI reports, weighed the verified skills against the flagged gaps, and decided which candidates were worth meeting in person.
 That's the system working as designed: AI collects data, humans decide.

 The hire:

 Vena Medical made the hire.
-The successful candidate had received a "proceed" recommendation from the AI, with the highest number of verified skills and the fewest red flags of any candidate screened.
+The successful candidate had received a "proceed" recommendation from the AI's underlying evaluation, with strong scores on verified skills and minimal flagged items.

-4 verified facts confirmed across sources.
-0 discrepancies detected.
+4 verified facts.
+0 contradictions detected.
 1 item flagged for human review.
 Background check: all clear.
-Two independent data sources, one consistent picture.

-Total time from job posting to hire: approximately 3 weeks.
+Total time from job posting to background-check clearance: 21 days.
 Client screening time: zero.

 "We tried posting this job on Indeed, and we got, within three days, 500 applications.
 And I couldn't filter through them... it was just impossible."